About Me: How Birdie champions person-centred care

 December 21, 2020

-The freshest Birdie feature landing early this year.
+The freshest Birdie feature has landed!
 From adding a profile photo of a client to detailing personal preferences, the new About Me section ensures you can provide individualised care, as new standards are announced.

 The latest national standards surrounding the provision of more personalised care were released in November.
 Commissioned by NHS Digital and produced by the Professional Record Standards Body (PRSB) they aim to allow services to share health and social care information more easily through an integrated system.
 At Birdie, we love integrations.
 To us, this is another step towards the joined-up care system we need in place to allow older adults to age vibrantly and independently.